ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: Introduction

+An emerging genre of dataset generation leverages large repositories of projects with historical vulnerability data to \emph{automatically} generate vulnerability datasets.
+The most popular dataset is Google's OSS-Fuzz~\cite{serebryany_oss-fuzz_2017}, which provides findings from continuous fuzzing of over 1{,}000 open-source projects.
+Unfortunately, repositories such as OSS-Fuzz were not designed to support this purpose: 63\% of the historical, vulnerable versions of software we attempted in our comparative evaluation fail to build due to errors caused by dependency drift, build system bitrot, and various exotic issues unaddressed by current techniques.
+As a result, recent dataset generation techniques based on OSS-Fuzz, such as OSS-Fuzz-OSV~\cite{osv-source}, are able to reproduce only around 37\% of vulnerabilities.
+Worse, even the vulnerability metadata in these datasets contains \emph{errors}: our research found 1,518 cases of incorrect vulnerability data (e.g., crashes or fixes) out of 10,440 records in OSS-Fuzz, an error rate of 14.5\%.
+OSS-Fuzz-OSV inherits these issues downstream, resulting in a lower-quality dataset.

-In this paper, we present \system, the `Atlas of Reproducible Vulnerabilities.' \system is both a framework designed to address the shortage of research vulnerability dataset and a comprehensive bug dataset in its own right.
-Derived from Google's OSS-Fuzz project, \system aims to achieve a high level of reproducibility across a large number of real-world projects and vulnerabilities, providing a robust set of real-world vulnerabilities for a research vulnerability dataset.
-We focus on C/C++ projects due to their widespread use and the significant impact of bugs in these languages.
+Full reproducibility, the ability to rebuild vulnerabilities from source code and reliably trigger the intended crash, has been absent from prior OSS (Open Source Software) security datasets.
+We found that reproducibility is valuable for providing a verifiable feedback loop to downstream security research, such as patch locating and automated patch generation with large language models.
+Building on this observation, we identify and solve the key challenges hampering building a full reproducible vulnerability datasets for security research.
+Based on the solutions, we built \system\footnote{\url{https://github.com/n132/arvo}}, the ``Atlas of Reproducible Vulnerabilities.'' \system is both a framework designed to address the shortage of continually-updating, high-quality research vulnerability datasets and a comprehensive bug dataset in its own right. \system aims to achieve a high level of reproducibility across a large number of real-world projects and vulnerabilities, providing a robust set of real-world vulnerabilities for a research vulnerability dataset.
+We focus on memory-safety-related bugs in C/C++ projects that manifest as a crash on a proof-of-concept input.
+We choose C/C++ for its widespread use and the significant impact of these bugs, though our methodology naturally extends to other languages.